3 reviews for Petitgrain Mandarinier E.O

 Only logged in customers who have purchased this product may leave a review.

-Adam Michael has this to say “Petitgrain mandarinier is a truly unique aromatic experience.
-This material is produced by steam distilling the leaves of the Citrus reticulata tree, the fruit of which produces mandarin essential oil in its varying forms.
+Adam Michael has this to say “Petitgrain mandarinier essential oil s a truly unique aromatic experience.
+This material is produced by steam distilling the leaves of the Citrus reticulata tree, yellow in colour and the fruit of which produces mandarin essential oil in its varying forms.
 The aroma is bitter mandarin fruity, very fruit-leathery, with shoe polish notes.
 The heart note smells of new leather, salted cashew nuts, mandarins, with animalic and sweet grape undertones.